steig19/demo-tracker/updates.md

     <div class="update-date">Apr 30, 2026 • Day 12</div>
     <div class="update-mile">Mile: 168.5</div>
     <div class="update-text">
     Early camp (1p) after hard day of climbing.
-I do like setting a distance range and then finding a single site with shade so I can finish my notes, updates, etc. and begin recovering.
+I do like setting a distance range and then finding a single site with shade early enought to finish my notes, updates, etc. and begin recovering.
 I’m in a good position to arrive in Idyllwild tomorrow for a 2-night stay!
     </div>
   </div>